Sarian-Lang/csarian/CODE_STYLE.md

   * ❌ `// Parser.`
 * For full sentences or explanations, use proper **SPaG**: correct spelling, punctuation, and grammar.

+  * ✅

+    ```c
-  * ✅ `// This is a very, very, very, very, very, very, very
+    // This is a very, very, very, very, very, very, very
     // long comment, you can still see this comment
-        // in small screens`
+    // in small screens // This is a very very very very very very very long comment, this comment is so long that in small screens you can't see past right
+    ```

+  * ❌

+    ```c
-  * ❌ `// This is a very very very very very very very long comment, this comment is so long that in small screens you can't see past right`
+    // This is a very very very very very very very long comment, this comment is so long that in small screens you can't see past right
+    ```

 * If the comment is long, split it into multiple `//` lines rather than a single long line.

 ### 4.4 Best Practices